runonbitcoin/walleteering/guide/02-purse.md

     tx.toString('hex')

-The second parameter, `spent`, and is the total amount of satoshis spent as inputs of the transaction.
+The second parameter, `spent`, is the total amount of satoshis spent as inputs in the transaction.
 Output amounts are part of every Bitcoin transaction, but input amounts are not.
 You may find this value helpful when calculating the miner fee.
 Finally, the return value for `pay()` should be the paid transaction in hex format.

 To implement `pay()`, the first step is to establish a two-way connection between your adapter and your wallet.

 ### Setting up two-way communication

-While in theory we could add every input and signature within the adapter's `pay()` method, to hide private keys and other secrets, it's better if signing instead happens in the wallet.
+While in theory we could add every input and sign the transaction inside the adapter's `pay()` method, to hide private keys and other secrets, it's better if signing instead happens in the wallet.
 That way the application never has a chance to see the user's private keys.
 Wallets come in many forms, so communication will be unique to your wallet.
 Your wallet may be an `iframe`, a web server, a browser extension, or even a hardware device.
 But regardless of the approach, this communication is likely to be asyncronous, so you'll notice the `pay()` method is also async.

 ![Communication Flow](assets/communication_flow.png)